 Step 1: Pluck the rosemary leaves

-- Pluck the rosemary leaves off its stem and place the leaves in a bowl.
-It is better to store the rosemary in a warm dark place before plucking.
-This is because you need the rosemary to be completely moisture-free so you can get the best results.
+- Pluck the rosemary leaves from its stem and put them in a bowl.
+It's best to store the rosemary in a warm, dark place before plucking.

 Step 2: Mix the rosemary leaves with oil